Rule-34/API/README.md

 > This API is used on the [Rule 34 App](https://r34.app/).

-If you have any suggestion please leave a request :')
+If you have any suggestion please leave an issue :')

 ### Goals